Bucharest for Digital Nomads

 I've seen nothing to make me think that it's not, and that includes wandering the streets drunk in the middle of the night.

-The one thing to be aware of is that Bucharest has a very evident problem with drug addiction.
-You will be asked for money a lot, and you'll see a lot of people clearly off their tits.
-I've never felt threatened by them though.
+The one thing to be aware of is that Bucharest city centre has a very evident problem with drug addiction.
+You will be asked for money a lot, and you'll see a lot of people clearly off their tits, albeit in a non-threatening way.

 Who is Bucharest suitable for?

-Being in the EU and being as affordable as it is, Bucharest is most suited to EU passport holders on a budget.
+Being in the EU and still being one of the cheapest EU countries, Bucharest is most suited to EU passport holders on a budget.
 As of 2025 Romania is a fully-fledged member of the Schengen Area, meaning that it's no longer suitable for nomads looking for a Schengen cool-off.

-It's got a lot of green space, so it's very suited to those who like to get outside a lot, and it's a very vegan-friendly city.
+It's got a lot of green space, so it's very suited to those who like to get outside a lot, and it's a pretty vegan-friendly city.

 The social scene here is a little underwhelming.
 While it does exist, it's not as vibrant as in other places, so it's perhaps not suited for nomads who're very socially-needy.